Free Shipping in US over $50! Free Shipping in US over $50!

 Here’s another secret--you can also use essential oils instead of fruit peels (10-20 drops per cup of vinegar-water mix should be enough).

-Another easy product you can make is dish soap.
+Another easy product you can make is solid dish soap.
 We should pay attention to what cleans the surfaces that touch our food, right?

 Well, I’ve tested out many dish soap recipes, and I’m very happy with this one.